oop-eng/oop-eng.github.io/draft.md

 	 * @return the element previously at the specified position */ public Student set(int index, Student element) {
 		// TODO: Add your implementation here.
 		return null;
 	}

+	/**
+	 * Removes the element at the specified position in this container.
+Shifts any
+	 * subsequent elements to the left (subtracts one from their indices).
+	 *
+	 * @param index the index of the element to be removed
+	 * @return the element that was removed from the list */ public Student remove(int index) {
+		// TODO: Add your implementation here.
+		return null;
+	}